Skip to main content

 API keys never expire and must be kept secret and secure.
 If a key becomes compromised, you should delete it immediately.
 When you delete an API key, Polaris permanently removes it from the system.
 Deleted API keys cannot be used to authenticate to the Polaris API.

-To delete an API key in the Polaris UI, navigate to the API key page and click the menu icon for the key you want to delete.
-Select Delete.
+To delete an API key in the Polaris UI, navigate to the API key page and click the key you want to delete.
+Click Delete.
+Confirm your selection and click Delete API key.

 After you delete an API key, it can take up to five minutes for it to stop working.